giorgioma/janus-webrtc-gateway-docker/README.md

 ![system](https://github.com/atyenoria/janus-webrtc-gateway-docker/blob/master/system.png "system")
 [![Build Status](https://travis-ci.org/atyenoria/janus-webrtc-gateway-docker.svg?branch=master)](https://travis-ci.org/atyenoria/janus-webrtc-gateway-docker)
  # Introduction
-This is a docker image for Janus Webrtc Gateway.
+This is a docker dev image for Janus Webrtc Gateway, it is based on https://github.com/atyenoria/janus-webrtc-gateway-docker and is not meant for production.
 Janus Gateway is still under active development phase.
 So, as the official docs says, some minor modification of the middleware library versions happens frequently.
 I try to deal with such a chage as much as I can.
 If you need any request about this repo, free to contact me.
 About the details of setup for this docker image, you should read the official docs https://janus.conf.meetecho.com/index.html carefully.

 # Characteristics
 - libwebsocket 2.2.0, build with LWS_MAX_SMP=1 for single thread processing